 We’ll break down each step in the procurement negotiation process so that anyone at your company can walk into their next meeting empowered to save money on SaaS.

 The word “negotiation” has different implications for different people.
-In fact, when you just read the word, some of you probably envisioned a heated exchange around a big boardroom table.
-But then, after high tensions and even higher blood pressures, one party walks away the victor, and the other walks away, well, the loser.
+When you read the word, you may have envisioned a heated exchange around a big boardroom table.
+After high tensions and even higher blood pressure, one party walks away as the victor and the other as the loser.

 But a successful procurement negotiation isn’t about claiming victory or waving the white flag; it’s about building strategic relationships and creating a win-win situation.

 Negotiation in purchasing doesn’t have to be something you dread.
 On the contrary, there are many advantages to successful negotiations in procurement.

 We’ll break down each step in the procurement negotiation process so that anyone at your company can walk into their next meeting empowered, regardless of background.

 The seven stages of procurement negotiation and why they matter